Heather Gallagher Photography

-Chris Barton is the author of acclaimed nonfiction picture books including Dazzle Ships, Whoosh!, What Do You Do with a Voice Like That?, and The Day-Glo Brothers, which was awarded a Sibert Honor.
+Chris Barton is the author of acclaimed nonfiction picture books including Dazzle Ships, Whoosh!, and What Do You Do with a Voice Like That?.
+His books have won several awards including a Sibert Honor for The Day-Glo Brothers and an Orbis Pictus Recommended for All of a Sudden and Forever.
 Chris lives in Austin, Texas, with his family.
-Visit his website at www.chrisbarton.info.

 What was your favorite book when you were a child?

 The book(s) I read the most – over and over and over – were those in John D. Fitzgerald’s The Great Brain series.
 They’re not widely known today, but I’ve never met anyone who’s read those books who doesn’t love them.

 From this profile of musician Louis Armstrong (who died the day I was born) in Warning, Writer at Work: The Best Collectibles of Larry L. King: “‘Listen to it, Pops,’ he said in his low, chesty rumble.
 ‘Whole world’s turned on.
 Don’t you dig its pretty sounds?’”

 Who are your top three favorite authors or illustrators?

 #1, by a mile, is my wife, author Jennifer Ziegler (Revenge of the Flower Girls; Revenge of the Angels).
 My favorite author to whom I am not married is fellow Texan (and NOT the talk-show host) Larry L. King (see above).
 And my favorite illustrator?
 It’s a multi-way tie among the many terrific illustrators who my texts have been paired with, including Tony Persiani, Tom Lichtenheld, Paul Hoppe, Joey Spiotto, Don Tate, and – of course! – Cathy Gendron.

 Why did you want to become an author or illustrator?